wasilpaw/osc_web/content/post/website.md

 ### Install the editor
 A good code  editor will make the web development much quicker.
 While developing Hugo websites, we will be using Markdown files for defining content of the pages and TOML for configuration.
 A good choice for both of these languages might be [Microsoft Visual Studio Code](https://code.visualstudio.com/).
-It has out of the box Markdown support.
-You can easily add "Better TOML" extension in the tool.
+It has out of the box Markdown support and you can easily add "Better TOML" extension from within the tool.

 ### A basic website